PrincetonUniversity/cuOrbit/README.md

 Input data is suggestively located in `INPUT/` along with the config.ini.
 During inititialization the input data is read from there into the Config_t.
-Similarly, `OUTPUT/`.
-You can alter input file names in the configration file to point at different input decks, and also configure outputs to different filename as you wish.
+You can alter input file names in the configration file to point at different input decks, and also configure outputs to a different path as you wish.

 I have a note to add a feature that will optionally take a config by filename on the commandline for more convenience.